slides

 How

-• source editor: RStudio (perfect integration with knitr; one-click compilation); currently you have to use the version >= 0.96.109
+- source editor: RStudio (perfect integration with knitr; one-click compilation); currently you have to use the version >= 0.96.109

-• HTML5 slides converter: pandoc; this document was generated by: pandoc -s -S -i -t dzslides --mathjax knitr-slides.md -o knitr-slides.html
+pandoc -s -S -i -t dzslides --mathjax knitr-slides.md -o knitr-slides.html

-• or simple click the button Knit HTML in RStudio
+- or simple click the button

 For ninjas

-• you should tweak the default style; why not try some Google web fonts? (think how painful it is to wrestle with fonts in LaTeX)
+- you should tweak the default style; why not try some Google web fonts? (think how painful it is to wrestle with fonts in LaTeX)

-• pandoc provides 3 types of HTML5 slides (dzslides is one of them)
+- pandoc provides 3 types of HTML5 slides (dzslides is one of them)

-• you can tweak the default template to get better appearances
+- you can tweak the default template to get better appearances

 For beamer lovers

-• pandoc supports conversion to beamer as well. period.
+- pandoc supports conversion to beamer as well. period.

 For Powerpoint lovers